 The Early Client (Gets the PR)

 3D person with a spanner and a laptop isolated over a white backgroundPR experts are attuned to the momentum of the media.
-We understand that in order to present a compelling package to any journalist - a story that gets them interested, it takes research and requires having all the tools, especially a messaging document and “quotes on demand” – ready to deploy at a moment’s notice.
+We understand that in order to present a compelling package to any journalist - a story that gets them interested, it takes research beyond just what AI gives you and requires having all the tools, especially a messaging document and “quotes on demand” – ready to deploy at a moment’s notice.

 That’s why our favorite clients are the ones who work with us to create their tools, organize their toolbox, and – when we call to let them know we have access to a news story – they respond immediately with everything needed to get their company in front of the journalist’s eyes.